trungnglight/RL-final-project-AIT-3007/README.md

   <img src="assets/pretrained.gif" width="300" alt="pretrained agent" />
 </p>

-see `video` folder for a demo of how each type of opponent behaves.
+See `video` folder for a demo of how each type of opponent behaves.

 ## Installation
 clone this repo and install with